 Each library has a Library Advisory Committee of three to sixteen members, designated by the County Library Board to represent that library's service area.
 These committees:

 LAC members serve up to two three-year terms.
 Membership must be approved by the Library Board.
-Apply for nomination to a Library Advisory Committee.
+Apply for nomination to a Library Advisory Committee (PDF).

 The Friends of the Library enhances the public library system by funding programs, services, and publications.
 Membership at various levels is open to individuals, families, and corporations.
 The Friends:

-For questions about volunteering, please contact the Volunteer Coordinator at your local library.
+For questions about volunteering, please contact the Volunteer Coordinator at your local branch.